paulbradshaw/MED7369-Specialist-Investigative-Journalism/butandtherefore.md

 ## THEREFORE is about the expected and causal

-Forcing yourself to make a choice between 'therefore' and 'but' forces you to consider whether a sequence of events is expected or not.
+Forcing yourself to make a choice between 'therefore' and 'but' helps you consider whether a sequence of events is expected or not.

 Investigations are often about a chain of events that leads to something which we struggle otherwise to understand - the 'law of unintended consequences'.